-The centre was founded as the Stroke Prevention Research Unit in 2000 by Professor Peter Rothwell with initial funding from the MRC and the Stroke Association.
+The Stroke Prevention Research Unit was founded in 2000 by Professor Peter Rothwell with initial funding from the MRC and the Stroke Association.
 Now comprising about 30 researchers and support staff, the centre is regarded as one of the most productive stroke research groups in the world.

 Researchers have published over 200 papers during the last 10-years, including 30 papers in the Lancet or Lancet Neurology, and 25 mainly clinical fellows have worked towards doctorates.
 Our aim is to do research that increases understanding of the causes of cerebrovascular disease and improves the prevention of stroke in routine clinical practice – using a broad range of research techniques.